 Dena Sharp simplifies even the hardest issues in complex litigation.
-She currently serves as co-lead counsel in the In re Juul Labs Inc. multidistrict litigation.
-She also serves as co-lead counsel in the In re Restasis Antitrust Litigation and In re Humira Antitrust Litigation matters, and as a member of the End-Payer Steering Committee in In re Generic Pharmaceuticals Pricing Antitrust Litigation.
-In addition, Dena currently represents clients of a fertility center whose eggs and embryos were compromised by a freezer tank malfunction.
+She currently serves as co-lead counsel in In re Xyrem Antitrust Litigation, In re Juul Labs Inc. multidistrict litigation, and In re California Gasoline Spot Market Antitrust Litigation.
+She also serves as co-lead counsel for a certified class in the In re Restasis Antitrust Litigation, and as a member of the End-Payer Steering Committee in the massive In re Generic Pharmaceuticals Pricing Antitrust Litigation.
+In addition, Dena is privileged to represent clients of a fertility center whose eggs and embryos were compromised by a freezer tank malfunction.

 Dena is a graduate, cum laude, of the University of California, Hastings College of Law, where she was a member of the Thurston Society and received the Best Oral Advocate and Witkin awards.
 She graduated magna cum laude from Brown University.
 During law school, Dena externed for the Honorable Phyllis J. Hamilton of the Northern District of California, and the Honorable John E. Munter of the San Francisco Superior Court.
 A first-generation American, Dena is fluent in Spanish and German.